joshuakalla/tf-jupyterhub-aws/README.md

 3. In the file `aws-creds.tf`, you can change your AWS region, AMI, and instance size.
 The defaults are East-1, an Ubuntu Server 18.04 LTS (HVM), and t3.medium.
 You can learn more about instance sizes [here](https://aws.amazon.com/ec2/pricing/on-demand/).
 You probably will not change the region or AMI.

-4. In your command line, navigate to the cloned repository on your computer (e.g., on a Mac in Terminal type `cd cd ~/Desktop/tf-jupyterhub-aws`).
+4. In your command line, navigate to the cloned repository on your computer (e.g., on a Mac in Terminal type `cd ~/Desktop/tf-jupyterhub-aws`).

 5. The first time you run Terraform, type `terraform init`.